-A DMSA scan is one type of imaging test – a test that uses special equipment to create one or more pictures of part of the inside of the body.
+A DMSA scan is a type of imaging test that uses special equipment to create pictures of part of the kidneys.

 This topic gives general information.
-The way these tests are performed will vary between different hospitals.
+The way these tests are performed may vary slightly between different hospitals.

 What is a DMSA scan?

 A chemical called dimercaptosuccinic acid (DMSA) is injected into your child’s body.
-This chemical is taken into some cells in his or her body, such as those in the kidneys.
+This chemical is taken into some cells in their body, such as those in the kidneys.
 DMSA is linked to a radioisotope.
 It emits (gives out), a type of radiation (source of energy) called gamma rays.

-• The kidney cells (living parts) that are ‘active’ take up the DMSA and emit gamma rays.
-These are shown on the images as ‘hot spots’, and may be bright or in a colour.
+• Healthy or ‘active’ kidney cells take up the DMSA and emit gamma rays.
+These are shown on the images as ‘hot spots’ and may be bright or in colour.

-• The kidney cells that are less ‘active’ (for example, are damaged) take up less or none of the DMSA, and do not emit as many gamma rays.
-These are shown on the images as less bright spots, or may not be seen at all.
+• Damaged or less active kidney cells take up less or none of the DMSA and do not emit as many gamma rays.
+These are shown on the images as darker spots or may not be seen at all.

 Why does my child need this test?

-A DMSA scan can look at the size, shape and position of your child’s kidneys, check for any scars or abnormal areas of development and find out how well one kidney is working compared to the other.
+A DMSA scan can look at the size, shape and position of your child’s kidneys.
+It can also check for any scars or abnormal areas of development and find out how well one kidney is working compared to the other.

 DMSA scan risks and complications